Royal-Navy/design-system/packages/docs-site/src/library/pages/components/button.md

 <ButtonSecondary />

 #### Usage
 The Secondary Button is a supportive action for a Primary Button.
 They are not the main action of a section of UI.
-Their role is to offer users additional actions
+Their role is to offer users additional actions.

 #### States
 <ButtonSecondaryStates />

 #### Hierarchy & Placement
 You can use multiple Secondary Buttons in the same section of UI.
 Their unobtrusive nature means they are unlikely to be the main focus for users.
-However, they are still be present enough for the user to interact with them.
+However, they are still present enough for the user to interact with them.

 ---